fedepacher/Wazuh-Test/README.md

 This repository is accompanied by a pdf file that details the procedures and results of the resolution of each task.

+# Task 1

+Under `Task_1/` folder you will find all the images of the steps to achieve the goal of this task.
+In the pdf file, that is not in this repository in order to mantain the privacy of the Wazuh test, you will find the requested information about this task.

+# Task 2

+Under `Task_2/` folder you will find all the images of the steps to achieve the goal of this task.
+In the pdf file, that is not in this repository in order to mantain the privacy of the Wazuh test, you will find the requested information about this task.

 # Task 3

 ## Code execution 🚀